isomerpages/nlb-biblioasia/articles-archive/features/_posts/2021-08-12-post-darwin-in-cambridge-and-wallace-in-the-malay-archipelago.md

 [^6 ]: Barlow, 1958.

 [^7 ]: For many years it was said that Darwin was not really the naturalist, but more of a social companion to the ship’s captain.
 This has recently been refuted, see van Whye, J. (2013, September).
-My appointment received the sanction of the Admiralty”: Why Charles Darwin really was the naturalist on HMS Beagle’.
-Studies in History and Philosophy of Biological and Biomedical Sciences, 44 (3), 316–326.
+My appointment received the sanction of the Admiralty”: Why Charles Darwin really was the naturalist on HMS Beagle’. <i>Studies in History and Philosophy of Biological and Biomedical Sciences</i>, 44 (3), 316–326.
 Retrieved from DOI.Org website.

 [^8 ]: See van Whye, J. (2014, Winter).
-A delicate adjustment: Wallace and Bates on the Amazon and “the problem of the origin of species”.
-Journal of the History of Biology, 47 (4).
+A delicate adjustment: Wallace and Bates on the Amazon and “the problem of the origin of species”. <i>Journal of the History of Biology</i>, 47 (4).
 627–659.
-Retrieved from JSTOR via NLB’s eResources website.
+Retrieved from JSTOR via NLB’s *[eResources](https://eresources.nlb.gov.sg/main/)* website.

 [^9 ]: van Whye, J., & Rookmaaker, L.K.
 (Eds.).
-(2013).
-Alfred Russel Wallace: Letters from the Malay Archipelago.
+(2013). *[Alfred Russel Wallace: Letters from the Malay Archipelago](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200158642)*.
 Oxford: Oxford University Press.
 (Call no.: RSEA 508.092 WAL); van Wyhe, J. (Ed.).
-(2015).
-The annotated Malay Archipelago by Alfred Russel Wallace.
+(2015). *[The annotated Malay Archipelago by Alfred Russel Wallace](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200350257)*.
 Singapore: NUS Press.
 (Call no.: RSING 959.8 ANN)

 [^10 ]: See Rookmaaker, K., & van Wyhe, J. (2012, December).
 In Wallace’s shadow: The forgotten assistant of Alfred Russel Wallace, Charles Allen.
 Journal of the Malayan Branch of the Royal Asiatic Society, 85 (2), 17–54.
-Retrieved from JSTOR via NLB’s eResources website.
+Retrieved from JSTOR via NLB’s [eResources](https://eresources.nlb.gov.sg/main/) website.

 [^11 ]: For many years it was believed that Wallace was actually on the nearby island of Gilolo, but that mistake has now been laid to rest.
-See van Wyhe, 2013, pp. 202–204.
+See *[van Wyhe](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*, 2013, pp. 202–204.

-[^12 ]: See van Wyhe, 2013, pp. 225–226, 358 note 692; van Wyhe, J., & Rookmaaker, K. (2012, January).
-A new theory to explain the receipt of Wallace’s Ternate Essay by Darwin in 1858.
-Biological Journal of the Linnean Society 105 (1), 249–252.
+[^12 ]: See *[van Wyhe](https://eservice.nlb.gov.sg/item_holding.aspx?bid=200148899)*, 2013, pp. 225–226, 358 note 692; van Wyhe, J., & Rookmaaker, K. (2012, January).
+A new theory to explain the receipt of Wallace’s Ternate Essay by Darwin in 1858. <i>Biological Journal of the Linnean Society</i> 105 (1), 249–252.
 Retrieved from DOI.Org website.